gitlabhq/gitlab-runner/docs/executors/docker.md

 The `always` pull policy will ensure that the image is **always** pulled.
 When `always` is used, the Runner will try to pull the image even if a local copy is available.
+The [caching semantics of the underlying image provider make even this policy efficient](https://kubernetes.io/docs/concepts/configuration/overview/#container-images).
+The pull attempt is fast because all image layers are cached.
 If the image is not found, then the build will fail with an error similar to:

 ```plaintext